Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 In addition to understanding the thematic area, the Core Team will receive training on the ethical framework of GREENGAGE.
 This includes discussions on data privacy, ethical considerations in citizen science, and how to ensure that all activities conducted within the thematic co-exploration adhere to these ethical guidelines.

 Finally, the training will cover the technological tools available within the GREENGAGE ecosystem.
 The Core Team will learn how to utilize these technologies effectively, from data collection and analysis tools to platforms for collaboration and dissemination of findings.
-This technical training is essential for maximizing the impact of the thematic co-exploration, enabling the team to gather, analyze, and share data efficiently.
+This technical training is essential for maximizing the impact of the thematic co-exploration, enabling the team to gather, analyse, and share data efficiently.

 ### How can we achieve it?